 Woodlands Road, Haresfinch, St Helens WA11

-A pleasant example of the stripped Romanesque style so widely adopted in the interwar period, with a remarkably austere interior.
+A pleasant example of the stripped basilican Romanesque style so widely adopted in the interwar period, with an austere interior.

-SS Peter and Paul is an exercise in the stripped Romanesque style typical of many interwar churches in the Liverpool archdiocese.
-Built of buff brick with tile roof coverings, the plan of the church comprises and nave and sanctuary under one roof, a squat tower at the (liturgical) northwest corner with a balancing single-storey projection at the southwest corner, lean-to aisles and sacristies and a passage to the presbytery at the east end of the north side.
+An exercise in the stripped Romanesque basilican style typical of many interwar churches in the Liverpool archdiocese.
+Built of buff brick with tile roof coverings, the plan comprises a nave and sanctuary under one roof, a squat tower at the (liturgical) northwest corner with a balancing single-storey projection at the southwest corner, lean-to aisles and sacristies and a passage to the presbytery at the east end of the north side.
 The tall gabled west wall has a central doorway with stone surround flanked by two small round-headed windows; above the door is a single tall round-headed window.
 The tower does not rise above the ridge of the roof.
 It has a single slit window in each exposed face, a stone band-course incorporating the cills of the segment-headed belfry windows and a shallow pyramidal roof.
 The side walls are divided into bays by brick pilaster strips, with a single round-headed window in each bay above the aisle roofs.

 Architect: Not established